marcgg/marcgg.github.com/_posts/2014-05-05-quantified-self-iphone-app-track-mood-day.md

 {% include JB/setup %}

 I wouldn't say that I'm into quantified self, but I do enjoy having some idea of what I'm doing in my life.
-Wearing gear like jawbones feels overkill to me, my approach is more based on Foursquare to see where I've been and a calendar app to note what I've done.
+Wearing gear tracking you like a Jawbone feels overkill to me, my approach is more based on Foursquare to see where I've been and a calendar app to note what I've done.

-However a while back I thought it would be cool to have stats summing up how I felt about my life.
+A while back I thought it would be cool to have stats summing up how I felt about my life.
 It's a thing to know facts about my activities, but it's another to see if I actually enjoyed it !
 I then searched the web for good mobile applications, but didn't find anything matching what I wanted.

 _**Disclaimer**: From this point on please understand that I'm not here to bash anyone.
 The apps I tried were not for me, but I'm sure they work for some.
 I might also have missed some good apps, but I did spent quite a while looking.
 Either they had bad SEO or they weren't released a year ago when I searched._

 ## The Problem

 First, let's look at some of the apps I tried.
+There are also countless joke "mood scanners", but I'll spare you those.

 <div style="text-align: center"><img src="/assets/blog/all_apps.jpg" /></div>